Difference Between Direct cost vs Indirect Cost

 Head to Head Comparison Between Direct Cost vs Indirect Cost (Infographics)

 Below is the top 6 difference between Direct cost and Indirect Cost

 Both are part of total costs; let us discuss some of the major differences:

 - A direct cost is a specialized form of cost that only uses variable costs to make decisions.
 It does not consider fixed costs, which are assumed to be associated with time periods in which they are incurred.
 Indirect costs use only fixed costs to make decisions.

 - The best way to determine whether a cost is a direct cost is to compare changes in the cost to changes in the associated cost object.
-Indirect costs are costs used by multiple activities, and which cannot be therefore be assigned to specific cost objects.
+Indirect costs are costs used by multiple activities and cannot be assigned to specific cost objects.

 - The direct cost concept is extremely useful for short-term decisions but can lead to adverse results if used for long-term decision making, as it does not include all costs that may apply to long-term decisions.
 On the other hand, the indirect cost concept is useful for short-term as well as long-term decision-making.
 Indirect costs are those necessary to keep your business in operation.

-- Direct costs do vary significantly within certain product volume therefore considered to be a variable cost.
+- Direct costs do vary significantly within certain product volumes therefore considered to be a variable cost.
 Conversely, indirect costs do not vary significantly within certain product volume or other activity indicators and are therefore considered a fixed cost.

-- Operating leverage concept measures a company’s composition of fixed cost and variable cost in total cost.
-If a large portion of company’s costs is fixed cost (indirect cost), then it has high operating leverage and also the company can earn a large profit on each incremental sale, but it must attain sufficient sales volume to cross breakeven point.
+- The operating leverage concept measures a company’s composition of fixed cost and variable cost in total cost.
+If a large portion of the company’s costs is fixed cost (indirect cost), then it has high operating leverage and also the company can earn a large profit on each incremental sale, but it must attain sufficient sales volume to cross breakeven point.
 On the other hand, if a large portion of company’s cost is a variable cost (direct cost), then it has low operating leverage, and the company earns a smaller profit on each incremental sale but does not have to generate much sales volume in order to cover its lower fixed cost.